lexman/ex-continuous-processing/README.md

       skip_cleanup: true
       provider: script
       script: make pushed.txt
+      on:
+        all_branches: true

 ``provider: script`` means we'll run a shell script, and the script is ``make pushed.txt``.
-The other option ``skip_cleanup: true`` is to prevent travis from reverting the changes we made in the build before publish.
+The other option ``skip_cleanup: true`` is to prevent travis from reverting the changes we made in the build before publish. ``all_branches: true`` should not be difficult to understand.

 ### Run the script on the right branch